Michif: Syntax

+Contrary to Bakker's split phonology hypothesis, later analysis did not find evidence to support divergent phonological rules (Poplack 1993, Rosen 2006, 2007, Gillon and Rosen 2016).
+Instead, recent research has argued that syntax may be of issue in the mixing of Cree and French, meaning that the semantics of Cree and French may be at odds with each other in terms of the mass/count distinction in both languages (Gillon and Rosen 2016).
+The behaviour of nouns from Indo-European languages distinguishes between mass and count, whereas Algonquian is argued not to make this distinction.
+Evidence suggests that the syntactic makeup of Michif aligns with the features of whichever language contributed the noun, where Michif nouns descending from Algonquian follow Algonquian conventions, and those descending from Europe follow Indo-European conventions (Gillon and Rosen 2016).

 Noun phrase

 Nouns are almost always accompanied by a French-origin determiner or a possessive.

 Cree-origin demonstratives can be added to noun phrases, in which case the Cree gender (animate or inanimate) is that of the corresponding Cree noun.

 Adjectives are French-origin (Cree has no adjectives), and as in French they are either pre- or postnominal.
 Prenominal adjectives agree in gender (like French), however, postnominal adjectives do not agree in gender (unlike French).

 Verb phrase

 The verb phrase is that of Plains Cree-origin with little reduction (there are no dubitative or preterit verb forms).

 Word order

 Michif word order is basically that of Cree (relatively free).
 However, the more French-origin elements are used, the closer the syntax seems to conform to norms of spoken French.